MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-recover-from-usb-pipe-errors.md

 ---
-title: How to recover from USB pipe errors
+title: How to Recover From USB Pipe Errors
 description: This article provides information about steps you can try when a data transfer to a USB pipe fails.
-The mechanisms described in this article cover abort, reset, and cycle port operations on bulk, interrupt, and isochronous pipes. ms.date: 01/24/2023 ms.custom: contperf-fy21q3
+The mechanisms described in this article cover abort, reset, and cycle port operations on bulk, interrupt, and isochronous pipes. ms.date: 01/16/2024 ms.custom: contperf-fy21q3
 ---